The Control Freak In You Ruins Your Relationship

 Do you find yourself gravitating to powerful positions at any given opportunity?

-Even if it’s a simple role like secretary of your local book club.
+Even if it’s a simple role like the secretary of your local book club.
 You don’t accept these roles because of your long-held secret passion for them.
 Of course not.
-It’s because you’ll grab at any opportunity to be in a position of power.
+It’s because the control freak within will grab at any opportunity to be in a position of power.